 After degree clearances are completed by both the academic dean (OASIS) and the Registrar's Office, your diploma will be mailed to you.
 Please allow six to eight weeks after the semester ends for your diploma to arrive.
-If you have additional questions, please call (850) 644-1050.
+If you have additional questions, please call the Registrar's Office at (850) 644-1050.